DNScale Infrastructure and EU Operations

 - Resolver sends UDP/53 query to one of DNScale's EU nameserver IPs (e.g.,

-ns1.dnscale.eu). - BGP, advertised from every EU PoP under DNScale's EU AS, normally routes the query to a nearby European PoP based on the resolver network's routing policy and topology.
+ns1.dnscale.eu). - BGP, advertised from participating EU PoPs under DNScale's EU AS, routes the query to a European PoP based on the resolver network's routing policy and topology.

 - The PoP's authoritative server responds with the cached, signed answer.

-- RTT for cached answers is dominated by network RTT and is typically low within Europe when the resolver reaches a nearby European PoP.
+- RTT for cached answers is dominated by network RTT and is typically low within Europe when the resolver reaches a well-peered European PoP.

 For the architecture in detail, see Global DNS Resolution Balancing and What is an Anycast DNS Network?.